NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 `centralManager(:willRestoreState:)` callback in central manager's delegate.

 `CBMCentralManagerMock.simulateFeaturesSupport` - this closure will be used to emulate Bluetooth features supported by the manager.
-It is availalbe on iOS 13+, tvOS 13+ or watchOS 6+.
+It is available on iOS 13+, tvOS 13+ or watchOS 6+.

 `CBMCentralManagerMock.simulateAuthorization(:)` - Simulates the current authorization state of a Core Bluetooth manager.
 When any value other than `.allowedAlways` is returned, the `CBMCentralManager` will change state to `CBMManagerState.unauthorized`.